 Lake Co.
-Sheriff's Office - Press Release - REVERSE 9-1-1 system is used for emergency situations, such as an Amber Alert for a missing person in the area; major flooding issues; or public safety concerns.
-Lake County residents can register their cell phones with the Lake County Emergency Management Agency at www.lakecountyohio.gov/ema.
-The link is the sixth one down on the left-hand side of the page.
+Sheriff's Office - Press Release - REVERSE 9-1-1 (The Reverse9-1-1 system is used for emergency situations, such as an Amber Alert for a missing person in the area; major flooding issues; or public safety concerns.
+Lake County residents can register their cell phones with the Lake County Emergency Management Agency at www.lakecountyohio.gov/ema)

-Chief Byers urges residents to lock doors to vehicles and homes.
+Chief Byers urges residents to lock the doors to your vehicles and home.
 If you hear or see anything suspicious, call 9-1-1.

 Please avoid all distractions when driving.
 It's a law-Don't Text & Drive.

 Remember that when the power is out at an intersection, all vehicles must stop as if at a stop sign.

-If the light is flashing red, you must stop
+If a light is flashing RED, you must STOP.

-If the light is flashing yellow, proceed with caution
+If a light is flashing YELLOW, you must proceed with CAUTION.

 Ohio's Child Safety Seat Law